-The main aim is to investigate the relationship between spatial navigation deficits and the remapping of grid-cell-like representations in entorhinal cortex as well as place cell remapping in the hippocampus in APOE-ε4 allele carriers, and the influence of body-based cues on navigation performance.
+The main aim is to investigate the relationship between spatial navigation deficits and the remapping of grid-cell-like representations in entorhinal cortex as well as place cell remapping in the hippocampus in APOE-ε4 allele carriers.

 Patients at risk for developing AD often show substantial impairments in spatial navigation, which has been associated with neuropathologies (i.e., amyloid and p-tau deposition) in the hippocampus and entorhinal cortex.
 How these pathological processes affect computations performed by spatially tuned cells such as place and grid cells remain poorly understood.